HEP-FCC/FCCSW/Sim/doc/Geant4fastsim.md

 ### 4.2.
 Output

 `SimG4SaveSmearedParticles` tool stores all the particles (EDM `ParticleCollection`) and particlesMCparticles (EDM `ParticleMCParticleAssociationCollection`).
-They can be treated as 'reconstructed' particles as the detector effects (both resolution and reconstruction efficiency) are imitated by the smearing and the resulting changes to the momentum are taken into account.
+They can be treated as 'reconstructed' particles (tracks) as the detector effects (both resolution and reconstruction efficiency of the tracking detector) are imitated by the smearing and the resulting changes to the momentum are taken into account.
+Currently only primary particles contain MCParticleHandle and only those can be saved.

-At the end of tracking (`SaveParticlesUserAction::PostUserTrackingAction()`), information about the particles momenta, status and vertex position is stored in `sim::ParticleInformation`.
-Particle information contains also the reference to the EDM `MCParticle`.
-Therefore, for each particle in the event, based on `sim::ParticleInformation`, an EDM output is created (including the association between `MCParticle` and `Particle`).